PoS

 How It Works

 The PoS authenticator combines cryptographic identity verification with on-chain staking validation.
+It utilizes the Signature Authorizer for cryptographic handshakes.

 When a node attempts to make a DHT request, the authenticator: